vormkracht10/laravel-google-analytics-v4/README.md

 ```

 ## Usage

 First you need to create a service account in the Google Cloud Console.
 You can find the instructions here: https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/service-php.

 After you have created the service account, you need to download the credentials and save them in the `storage/app/analytics` folder.
 You can change the location of the credentials in the config file if you want.

+After you have done this, you can use the package like this:

+First you need to create a service account in the Google Cloud Console.
+You can find the instructions here: https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/service-php.

+After you have created the service account, you need to download the credentials and save them in the `storage/app/analytics` folder.
+You can change the location of the credentials in the config file if you want.